Sabueso Old Fashioned Cocktail Recipe

 Method

-1. Add tequila, mezcal, caramel coffee syrup, coffee & cocoa bitters, and cubed ice to a mixing glass.
+1. Add tequila, mezcal, caramel coffee syrup, and coffee & cocoa bitters to a mixing glass.

 Pin Recipe